 Another technique to expand build awareness is expanding the coachee’s perspectives:

-- the coachee will get a meta-view of their challenge: the coach helps the client move from current situation to a bigger picture
+- the coachee will get a meta-view of their challenge: the coach helps the client move from the current situation to a bigger picture

 - the coach helps the client give a different meaning to a situation: What can you learn from this experience?
 How can you interpret this positively?

 - the coachee will distinguish between personal and universal truths: the coach helps the coachee identify her bias and move away from it